na-na-hi/renget/archive/rozenmaidenrentry.md

 ***
 ### -> And an early anniversary watchalong! <-
 ##### -> For those who can't wait! <-
-->  %#b5bd68%>I've never watched or read, but I'm down for a watchalong desu.%%<- -> **Then leave your thoughts and suggestions about it during desu hours or consult your nearest rozenfag on /rozen/, thank you ~desu.** <-
+->  %#b5bd68%>I've never watched or read, but I'm down for a Rozen Maiden watchalong desu.%%<- -> **Then leave your thoughts and suggestions about it during desu hours or consult your nearest rozenfag on /rozen/, thank you ~desu.** <-
--> I know that the anime's 20th anniversary watchalong for /a/ is being planned by some shady anon(?) somewhere October 6-8 or so. <-
--> But we'll make our own rightful and orthodox Rozen Maiden watchalong, with desubots and Crunky!
-Praise the Dolls, our Perfect Maidens ~desu! <-
+-> We had some plans for a watchalong on /a/ for the 20th anniversary of the anime around October 6-8... <- -> ...but some anons wanted an earlier one, so we prepared one for next Saturday, with desubots and Crunky! <- -> Everyone is welcome to watch our beloved dolls together!
+Praise our Perfect Maidens! <-

 ***

-#### -> Saturday February 3rd, 5pm UTC <-
+#### -> Saturday, February 3rd, 5pm UTC <-

 !~ -> **Rozen Maiden (2004)** <- ~!
 -> Next: <-